-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2016 and 2015

 (e) Patents and trademarks:

 Product registration costs related to efforts by the Company to acquire legal protections for its proprietary products, such as trademarks and patents, are capitalized if the Company believes that obtaining the trademark or patent, and recovery of the costs from future related revenues is reasonably assured, otherwise the costs are expensed.
 Capitalized costs are amortized on a straight-line basis over 5 to 20 years.
 The amortization period is determined based on the anticipated duration of legal protection, an assessment of the period of time over which the Company may be able to generate revenues from the related product, and expected obsolescence.